tplatt37/PyWeather-Demo/README.md

 The "install.sh" script uses a ZIP file to create a CodeCommit repo with the application source code.

 The CI/CD Pipeline is triggered by commits to the CodeCommit repo.
 It is NOT triggered from the GitHub repo.

+... so make sure you clone the CodeCommit version of the repo!

 The CodeCommit repo will be named : PyWeather-Demo